aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

 ### Operating System

-This Guidance Solution uses [AWS Serverless](https://aws.amazon.com/serverless/) managed services, so there's no OS patching or management.
-The Lambda functions are using [Python](https://docs.python.org/3/reference/index.html), and all the code was tested using Python `3.12`.
+This Guidance uses [AWS Serverless](https://aws.amazon.com/serverless/) managed services, so there's no OS patching or management.
+The Lambda functions are using [Python](https://docs.python.org/3/reference/index.html), and all the code was tested using `Python 3.12`.

 ### Third-party tools

 This solution uses [Terraform](https://www.terraform.io/) as an Infrastructure-as-Code provider.
 You will need Terraform installed to deploy.
 These instructions were tested with Terraform version `1.9.3`.
 You can install Terraform following [Hashicorp's documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).

-For each Account deployment (under the [deployment](./deployment/) folder), you will find the following HCL config files:
+For each AWS Account deployment (under the [deployment](https://github.com/aws-solutions-library-samples/guidance-for-vpc-lattice-automated-dns-configuration-on-aws/tree/main/deployment) folder), you will find the following HCL config files:

 * *providers.tf* file provides the Terraform and [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) version to use.
-* *main.tf* and *iam.tf* provides the resources' configuration.
+* *main.tf* and *iam.tf* provide the resources' configuration.
 While *main.tf* holds the configuration of the different services, *iam.tf* holds the configuration of IAM roles and policies.
 * *variables.tf* defines the input each deployment requirements.
 Below in the [Deploy the Guidance](#deploy-the-guidance) section, you will see which input variables are required in each AWS Account.

 ```bash